Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention

 A scheduler-aware eviction example is shown in Figure~\ref{fig:migration-algo}.
 When the KV cache of Job 3 is chosen to be migrated to the host memory, the buffer will be utilized.
 To maintain a buffer in the host memory, \attname needs to evict KV caches from the host memory to the disks. \attname employs a look-ahead eviction window of size 6 to monitor the KV cache status of the jobs.
 First, it finds that the KV caches in the host memory all have an associated job in the job queue.
-It then continues scanning the look-ahead eviction window from tail to head and considers the jobs near the tail to have higher priority to be evicted.
+It then proceeds to scan the look-ahead eviction window from tail to head, prioritizing the eviction of jobs near the tail.
 Therefore, the KV cache for Job 4 is selected to be evicted from the host memory to the disks.
 Since the disks are also full, the scanning process identifies that the last arrived Job 9 in the job queue is the most suitable candidate to be evicted.
 Finally, the KV cache for Job 4 is moved to the location previously occupied by Job 9.